NoamStanis/Vulkan-CAE-3D-viewer/docs/PROJECT_NOTES.md

   empty CA trust store — **not** an outage (`curl` to the host works).
 Fix:
   `"/Applications/Python 3.13/Install Certificates.command"` (installs certifi's
   bundle as the default).
 Don't assume Conan Center is down when you see this.
+- **Two Homebrews / VTK architecture trap.** This machine has both the x86_64 Homebrew (`/usr/local`) and the arm64 Homebrew (`/opt/homebrew`). `brew install vtk` under the Intel one yields an **x86_64** VTK that will not link the arm64 Conan/app stack (`ld: ... required architecture x86_64`/`arm64`).
+The app and Conan packages are arm64-native, so install VTK via the arm64 Homebrew and configure with `-DVTK_DIR="/opt/homebrew/opt/vtk/lib/cmake/vtk-9.6"`.
+A pure VTK test can silently build x86_64 under Rosetta and pass, masking the problem until VTK is combined with an arm64 dependency — verify with `lipo -info`.
 - `timeout` is not available in the shell here; use other means to bound commands.

 ---